aarpitaa/IncidentTriage-pgw/replit.md

 ## Overview

-The AI Incident Triage Portal is a web application designed to streamline incident management by using AI to automatically classify, summarize, and provide recommendations for utility incidents.
+The AI Incident Triage Portal is a complete web application designed to streamline incident management by using AI to automatically classify, summarize, and provide recommendations for utility incidents.
 Users can input incident descriptions, and the system provides intelligent suggestions for category, severity, next steps, and customer communications.

+**Key Features Completed:**
+- AI-powered incident classification and suggestions (OpenAI + DummyAI fallback)
+- Interactive map integration with real incident markers using Leaflet and OpenStreetMap
+- Address autocomplete with real-time suggestions
+- Analytics dashboard with interactive charts and data export
+- Dark/light mode theming system with persistent preferences
-The application maintains an audit trail of changes and includes a Teams-style card preview for external communications.
+- Teams-style card preview for incident sharing
+- Comprehensive audit trail and change tracking
+- PostgreSQL database with full CRUD operations

+**Status:** Ready for deployment - All major features implemented and tested.

 ## User Preferences